Heroin Possession, Distribution & Sales in Johnson County

 Contact an Experienced Johnson County Heroin Attorney for a Free Consultation

 If you’ve been charged with a heroin drug offense, then you’ll want to connect to an experienced Johnson County heroin attorney to understand the next steps to take in securing your rights.
 Heroin drug offenses — like other felony drug offenses — are associated with significant penalties, and require the very best defense.
-It is critical that you work with an attorney who is experienced and knows search and seizure laws.
+It is critical that you work with a drug crime lawyer who is experienced and knows search and seizure laws.

 I’m Jerry Merrill, a criminal defense attorney in Johnson County.
 I’m ready and willing to put my expertise to use on your behalf.
 Unlike many other criminal defense attorneys, I have extensive experience as both a prosecutor and a defense attorney, giving me unique insight into the tactics employed by each side — I am well-positioned to navigate the issues typical of heroin drug offense litigation.